RishavIII/f25-team6/doc/Duet SRS.md

 	 - FR0.1 Students (or Parents) can register/login via email/password; password reset is available.

-	 - FR0.2 If the learner is under 13, a Parent account is required (age gate at signup).

 	 - FR0.3 Students can edit profile info (name, preferred instruments/levels, contact preferences).